 - when you complete a survey or otherwise provide us with information for research purposes;

-- when you contact the Bar Council or the Bar Standards Board by email, post, telephone or fax;
+- when you contact the Bar Council or the Bar Standards Board by email, post or telephone;

 - from persons duly authorised by you, such as your employer, or a clerk or administrator at your chambers, to provide information on your behalf; when we receive information and reports about conduct, or are investigating such information or reports, provided to us by yourself or third parties;

-- when we carry out a statutory 'intervention' into Alternative Business Structures or Authorised Persons, which involves taking control of the practice of an Authorised Person in the interests of clients and the public.
+- when we carry out a statutory 'intervention' into a BSB Authorised Person, which involves taking control of the practice of an Authorised Person in the interests of clients and the public.

 - when you provide services to us or undertake activities which form part of your obligations under the terms of your appointment or our contractual terms;

 - when we administer our appointment, recruitment and appraisal processes for Council, Committee, Panel and Advisory Pool of Experts members;